wwatson4506/Simple-MSC-Examples/README.md

 These are some simple examples of using USBHost_t36 and USB drives and TD1.59 - TD 1.60B3.

+Copy this library to your local Arduino sketchbook to use.They will only be seen in the sketchbook.

 In the "copyFilesUSB" you will find the zipped file that gets copied all over the place (32MEGfile.dat.zip).

 Unzip this file.